codedeviate/nrun/README.md

   nrun -L ([license name]) (names)  Shows the licenses for the project nrun -V                           Shows all environment variables set by nrun
 ```

+## Flags

+### -l
+Shows all available scripts.
+This is the same as just typing nrun.
+It will show all scripts in the current project.

+The equivalent of this in npm is to type *npm run*.

+### -p
+Run the script in the specified project path.
+The project-name given is first checked against all registered projects in the global .nrun.json file.
+If no match is found then the project-name is assumed to be a path and the script will be run in that path.

+### -s
+Show the script that will be executed without running it.
+This is useful if you want to see what a script does before running it.

+### -h
+Shows help section.

+### -lp
+Shows all available projects defined in the global .nrun.json file.

+### -ap
+Add a project to the list of projects in the global .nrun.json file.
+The project-name given is first checked against all registered projects in the global .nrun.json file.

+### -rp
+Remove a project from the list of projects in the global .nrun.json file.

+### -L
+Shows the licenses for the project and its dependencies.
+If no arguments are given then the licenses for the project will be shown.
+If a license name is given then the licenses for the dependencies that have that license will be shown.
+If a list of names are given then the licenses for the dependencies that have one of those licenses will be shown.

+### -V
+Shows all environment variables set by nrun and their values.
+This is useful if you want to see what environment variables are set by nrun and what values they have.

 ## Installation
 ```bash